HITS-MCM/MD-IFP/README.md

 ### 03.05.2020

 ## Associated publications:
-  1. IFP analysis of dissociation trajectories for 3 compounds of HSP90, implemented in __IFP_generation_examples_Analysis.ipynb__ ,
-   was reported in the paper
+1. IFP analysis of dissociation trajectories for 3 compounds of HSP90  reported in the paper

    D. B. Kokha, B. Doser, S. Richter, F. Ormersbach, X. Cheng , R.C.
 Wade  "A Workflow for Exploring Ligand Dissociation    from a Macromolecule: Efficient Random Acceleration Molecular Dynamics Simulation and Interaction Fingerprints Analysis of Ligand         Trajectories" (2020) submitted to JCP  - https://arxiv.org/abs/2006.11066

+   was implemented in  __IFP_generation_examples_Analysis.ipynb__